jpeaguda11/Health-and-Wellness-Tracker/README.md

 # Health-and-Wellness-Tracker
 # Daily Management tool used to flag abnormalities in people's health, motivate people to be aware of their overall health, and prevent detrimental effects of chronic diseases.

-clc;clear;
+clc;
+clear;
-% Introduction, where the patient chooses what he wants to calculate. n = 1;
+# Introduction, where the patient chooses what he wants to calculate.
+n = 1;
 while n == 1
     q1= fprintf('Welcome to the health tracker calculator, please select which option you are interested in knowing more about: \n  ');
     options1= fprintf(' A) Body Mass Index     B) Heart Rate \n   C) Water Intake        D) Sleep Tracker\n');
     ans1= input('Option: ','s');